extrange/personal-blog/docs/blog/posts/2023-12-30-kumano-kodo-hiking.md

 -   Walk from Takahara to Chikatsuyu (10km, ~ 6hr)
 -   Overnight at [Happiness Chikatsuyu] in Chikatsuyu
-    -   Free cancellation 20 days before
-    -   Suggest dinner only (JPY 12,800 per pax)
+    -   Dinner inclusive

 ### 30 Mar

 -   [Bus][chikatsuyu-bus] from Chikatsuyu to Doyukawa (4 stops)
 -   Walk [Doyukawa to Kumano Hongu Taisha] (~17 km, 6-9 hrs)
 -   Walk/[Bus][hongu-taisha-bus] from Hongu Taisha to Yunomine Onsen (~3km, 1 hr)
--   ~~Walk Tsugizakura-oji to Kumano Hongu Taisha (~21.5 km, 8~11 hrs)~~
 -   Overnight at [J-Hoppers Kumano] in Yunomine Onsen
     -   Free cancellation 20 days before
     -   Suggest private guest rooms x3 (~ JPY 8000 per pax)

-_The main hiking ends here.
-Koon Aik, Koon Hwee, Zhi Qi and Koon Hian take their departure._

----

 ### 31 Mar

 -   Walk Kumano Hongu Taisha to Koguchi (5-6hr)
--   End here, and take bus back
+-   For _Koon Aik, Koon Hwee, Zhi Qi, Koon Hian and Elizabeth, the hiking ends here.
+They take a bus back to Wakayama._
 -   Overnight at \_\_\_ in Koguchi

 ### 1 Apr